NeuroAI-workshop/NeuroAI-Workshop.github.io/organizers.md

 permalink: /organizers/
 ---

-The workshop is organised by a core team of three early career researchers and supported by three senior academics who serve as advisors.
+The workshop is organised by a core team of nine early career researchers and supported by seven senior academics who serve as advisors.

 <div class="section-title">Organizers</div>